 Murchison falls National Park

-Marked by jaw-dropping landscapes and natural features like the Nile River which dissects it into southern and northern sectors, natural rainforest, savannah plains, wetlands, woodlands and many others.
+Marked by jaw-dropping landscapes and natural features like the Nile River which dissects it into southern and northern sectors, Murchison Falls National Park is one of the ultimate destinations for game viewing in Uganda.
+The park is characterised by natural rain forests, savannah plains, wetlands, woodlands and many others.
 It is another wonderful self-drive safari destination in Uganda with chances of coming close to huge herds of African bush elephants, Cape buffaloes, bushbucks, Topis, lions, leopards, spotted hyenas, Olive baboons, Hippos and others.
 Birdlife in Murchison falls National Park is also wonderful in addition to having diversity of places of lodging.

 Kidepo Valley National Park

 Situated more than 700 kilometers/8-9 hours’ drive from Kampala on the extreme North-eastern end of Uganda, Kidepo Valley National Park Rare animal like Klipspringers, cheetahs, Sable antelopes, Roan antelopes, Jackals, civets, Caracals are the highlight in this Park while over 475 bird species including the rare Ostriches have been recorded in this wilderness Area.